 However, sometimes a cow’s signals might go unnoticed by farmers.
 Over-familiarity with the herd can lead to a type of blindness to behaviour changes.
 That is why “standing back” is encouraged, taking a good look at the herd and noticing if any aren’t eating, drinking or lying down.

 A cow’s day should comprise of roughly 14 hours lying down and the remainder of the day should be split between milking, socialising and eating.
 Ensuring that your cow is resting for 14 hours has been proven to improve milk yields by increasing blood flow to the udder, which can also lower the risk of mastitis.

-Firstly, is there space?
+- Firstly, is there space?
 If your cows don’t have enough space to lie down comfortably this could decrease their resting times, this might mean that the cubicles are too small or the wrong dimensions for the size of the cows.

-Another factor to consider is bedding, if the cattle are uncomfortable then they aren’t going to rest.
+- Finally, bedding.
+Providing your cows with soft bedding will encourage your cows to rest for longer and could increase your milk yields.
 One recommended strategy is rubbing the bedding onto the back of your hand to test whether it will irritate the cows hock.
 Also keep an eye out for hock abrasions in the herd that could have been caused by the bedding.
-Providing your cows with soft bedding will encourage your cows to rest for longer and could increase your milk yields.

 A dry and absorbent bedding will reduce the spread of bacteria and can lead to lowered levels of mastitis and general positive health in the herd.
 A healthy and happy herd will lie down for longer, resulting in an improved milk yield.

 As well as the above factors, room for feeding, sufficient water (cows are thirsty!) and good levels of lighting, and ventilation are also key.
 Speak with your housing specialists or vets for some additional advice here.